Earl of Caithness: History

 Earlier, Caithness had been intermittently held, presumably always as fief of Scotland, by the Norse earls of Orkney, at least since the days of the childhood of Thorfinn Sigurdsson in c.1020, but possibly already several decades before.
-The modern reconstruction of holders of peerage earldoms do not usually include those of Mormaerdom of Caithness, although there is no essential difference between them and, for example, those of mormaers of Lennox, mormaers of Strathearn and mormaers of Angus.
+The modern reconstruction of holders of peerage earldoms does not usually include the Mormaerdom of Caithness, although there is no essential difference between them and, for example, the mormaerdoms of Lennox, Strathearn and Angus.

 The next grant after Maol Íosa was to David Stewart, a younger son of Robert II of Scotland.
 His heiress, Euphemia, resigned the title in 1390 in favour of her uncle Walter, 1st Earl of Atholl.
 Walter himself resigned the title in 1428, in favour of his son Allan, but he retained the earldom of Atholl for himself.
 Upon Allan's death, Walter again came to hold both earldoms.
 However, both were lost when he was executed for high treason in 1437, his titles being forfeit.

 The third creation of the title was for Sir George Crichton in 1452, but he surrendered the title in the same year.
 The final creation of the earldom was made in 1455 for William Sinclair, 3rd Earl of Orkney.
 He surrendered the Orkney title and all associated lands to James III in 1470, in return for the Castle of Ravenscraig, in Fife.
 James III had in 1469 received the rights of the king of Norway to Orkney territories as pledge of dowry of his wife Margaret of Denmark.
 In this way, the Scottish crown tightened its grip on Orkney and Shetland, a former Norwegian territory, by moving all other important holders away.
 Six years later, Earl William wished to disinherit his eldest son, who was known as "the Waster".
 Therefore, so that his earldom would not pass to him, he resigned the title in favour of his second son from his second marriage, another William.
 General Arthur St. Clair was reportedly descended from George Sinclair, 4th Earl of Caithness.

 George Sinclair, 6th Earl of Caithness, was the last earl to cause a disturbance in the normal succession of the title.
 In 1672, he agreed that, at his death, all of his lands and titles would pass to Sir John Campbell, who was his creditor.
 In 1677, the sixth earl died, and King Charles II granted him a patent creating him Earl of Caithness.
 Later, however, the sixth earl's heir, also named George, was confirmed in his titles by the law.
 Therefore, in order to compensate for the loss of the earldom, Charles II created Campbell Earl of Breadalbane and Holland.
 Thereafter, the earldom of Caithness has passed solely within the Sinclair family, without any further resignations or other irregularities.

 The Earl of Caithness also holds the title of Lord Berriedale, which was created in the Peerage of Scotland in 1455.
 That title is used as a courtesy title for the earl's eldest son and heir.